FRANCIS HOWELL NORTH HIGH STUDENT MEDIA EDITORIAL POLICY

 “The vigilant protection of constitutional freedoms is nowhere more vital than in the community of American schools.”

 –Tinker v.
 Des Moines Independent Community School District

-The FHN Media are the official student-produced media of news and information published and produced by FHN Media staffers.
+FHN Media are the official student-produced media of news and information published and produced by FHN Media staffers.
 FHN Media have been established as designated public forums for student editors to educate and inform their readers of issues of concern to their audience.
 It will not be reviewed or restrained by school officials prior to publication or distribution.
-Advisers may–and should–coach and discuss content during the writing process, however, student editors will make all decisions of content.
+Advisers may—and should–coach and discuss content during the writing process, however, the editorial board will make all decisions of content.

 Because school officials do not engage in prior review, and the content of FHN Media is determined by, and reflects only the views of, the student staff and not school officials or the school itself; its student Editorial Board and responsible student staff members assume complete legal and financial liability for the content of the publication.